Sign In Forgot Password

 CULTURAL AND ETHNIC DIVERSITY

 We are a multiracial, multicultural people.
 Our community includes conversos, Sephardic, Mizrahi, Ashkenazi, Jews of Color, as well as Jews by ChoiceWe celebrate and embrace members of all backgrounds and strive to learn about the diversity of the Jewish world through education and a culture of acceptance.
 We are all teachers and we are all learners.
-The USCJ (Union for Conservative Judaism), which PJTC is affiliated with, provides a list of Racial Justice and Inclusion resources
+The USCJ (United Synagogue of Conservative Judaism), which PJTC is affiliated with, provides a list of Racial Justice and Inclusion resources

 INDIVIDUAL AND FAMILY DIVERSITY